secfurry/sideshow/README.md

    if avaliable.
-If you can't or the other one fails with the same error, please leave an [Issue](https://github.com/secfurry/inky-frame/issues/new?title=SDCard+Init+Critical) with information on the SDCard and it's manufactor, size and class markings (eg: C with the number, U with the number, etc.).
+If you can't or the other one fails with the same error, please leave an [Issue](https://github.com/secfurry/inky-frame/issues/new?title=SDCard+Init+Critical) with information on the SDCard and it's manufactor, size and class markings (eg: C with the number, U with the number, etc.). _This should be fixed now,_ _see the Bugs section below!_

 ## Configuration